DanGiaime/IGME.220.01/Rules.md

 ### What is Hexstrat?
 Hexstrat is a 2-player turn-based strategy combat game.
 Players start with their Headquarters at opposite ends of the 3x3x3 hexagonal map, and work their way across the hidden midfield--revealing tiles as they go--in order to capture their opponent's Headquarters, or defeat all of their opponent's units.

+### Win Conditions
+* Rout - Defeat all of your opponent's units in combat.
+* Seize - Capture your opponent's Headquarters.

 ### Setup
 * Begin by selecting the two Headquarters tiles(bright green), and placing them exactly 3 tiles-length apart.
 * Place all world tiles onto the field randomly upside-down, so that the logo is not visible.